 - Create an engaging and fun communication plan that will explain the details of the move to G Suite and exactly what benefits the employees are going to see.

-- Understand the profile of your employees so you can train them on how they can best use Google Apps to collaborate with each other, customers and vendors in new and more efficient ways.
+- Understand the profile of your employees so you can train them on how they can best use G Suite to collaborate with each other, customers and vendors in new and more efficient ways.

 So there you have it.
 With Google’s cloud collaboration tools, your organization can shuffle yesterday’s installations, upgrades and patches out the door.
 By integrating features that all your users can tap into on their devices, anywhere, collaboration and productivity become the normal everyday experience companywide.

 G Suite experienced team and partners will help you make your journey to the cloud a positive one.

 - Deloitte, “Small business, big technology: How the cloud enables rapid growth in SMBs,” September 2014

 - Google and Raconteur, “Working better together: A study of collaboration and innovation in the workplace,” June 20, 2015. goo.gl/aA6EXc

 - SoftWatch Benchmark, “SoftWatch Benchmark: Real Usage of MS Office Applications,” April 2014

 - Reference: G Suite blog, security and compliance section. http://goo.gl/uIshpD

 Veronique Lafargue, Senior Product Marketing Manager, Google Cloud